haampie/executable-wrapper/README.md

 prepend <variable name> <delimiter> <value>
 ```

+Variables, delimiters and values are **strings**.

 Inline comments are supported with `# <comment>`.

-Variables, delimiters and values can be (a) literal values separated by whitespace:
+### String types

+Strings are **always** raw and there is no such
+thing as an escape character.

+The simplest type of string is a *literal string*,
+which is always separated by whitespace.

 ```
 set VARIABLE VALUE  # VARIABLE is set to `VALUE` set VARIABLE he"llo # VARIABLE is set to `he"llo`
 ```

-or (b) quoted strings:
+Then there are *quoted strings* using double quotes:

 ```
 set "VARIABLE" "VALUE" # VARIABLE is set to `VALUE`
 ```

-or (c) delimited strings:
+And finally there are *delimited* strings:

 ```
 set r"(VARIABLE)" r"(xyz)"         # VARIABLE is set to `xyz`